sibbe23/nemonode/README.md

 This web application helps manage candidate database.

 Getting Started with Nemo
- - To run this app, download it and follow the below commands -> run npm install
-    -> run npm start
- - this starts up the application and you are ready to go!
+ - follow the provided below steps and you are ready to go!

 Note: All rights reserved, can only be used for personal use only.